-I came across this quote from Rumi that gave me some food for thought:
+This quote from Rumi gives us some food for thought:

 “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.” – Rumi